 As it is that time of the year, it only seems right to bring out this little Paul McCartney gem.

-In 1965, Macca recorded a Christmas album (of sorts) as a gift to his fellow Beatles bandmates John, George and Ringo.
-Apparently, there were only three discs made which have all since worn down into extinction.
+In 1965, McCartney recorded a Christmas album (of sorts) as a gift to his fellow Beatles bandmates John, George and Ringo.
+Apparently, there were only three discs created which have all since worn down into extinction.
 For a little bit more context, this is how author Richie Unterberger described the Christmas record in his book The Unreleased Beatles: Music and Film: “Unforgettable.
 For years, it had been reported that Paul McCartney recorded an album at home around Christmas 1965 specifically for the other Beatles.
 Supposedly, it included singing, acting, and sketches, and only three copies were pressed, one each for John, George, and Ringo.”

 McCartney continued: “It was called Unforgettable and it started with Nat ‘King’ Cole singing ‘Unforgettable,’ then I came in over the top as the announcer.
 ‘Yes, unforgettable, that’s what you are!
 And today in Unforgettable…’ It was like a magazine program: full of weird interviews, experimental music, tape loops, some tracks I knew the others hadn’t heard, it was just a compilation of odd things.
 I took the tape to Dick James’s studio and they cut me three acetate discs.
 Unfortunately, the quality of these discs was such that they wore out as you played them for a couple of weeks, but then they must have worn out.
 There’s probably a tape somewhere, though.”